MasoudNazarii/Weather-App/README.md

 # Weather App
 It's a Weather app with animated weather icons.
 I did this project to learn JS and React.js.
+And thanks to my friend Pouyan for giving me some ideas for this project :).
 Check it out here.
 <a href="https://masoudnazarii.github.io/Weather-App/">Link</a>